-Something I’ve been practising religiously for the last years is unsubscribing from all the unwanted newsletters.
+Something I’ve been practicing religiously for the last years is unsubscribing from all the unwanted newsletters.
 It’s not always easy, some of them are pretty persistent to keep you hooked.
 When you’re persistent too, it’s doable.
 Find the joy in hitting ‘unsubscribe’ – it’s literally a mountain of clutter you’re saving yourself from.

-PUSH notifications ruin your productivity and impact your mental health.
-Block your time instead.
+PUSH notifications ruin your productivity and impact your mental wellbeing.

-We don’t need to be in our mailbox every 12 minutes.
-And often enough we are.
-Why?
-Try not to react when your device beeps announcing a new exciting arrival.
-The struggle is real.
-Keep in mind that multitasking – neurologically speaking is overrated.
-When we do a lot at once – we’re not very mindful at all.
-We tend to start to lose those bits and pieces.
-I’m sure you know the scenario – you’re working on something trying to focus and you get 28 notifications.
-Your inbox, FB, IG, bank and a dozen (at least!) different apps are asking you to go play with them.
-The answer should be a strong NO. That is of course if you’re willing to do something productive and not spend the next 3 hours going from one distraction to another.
+That is, of course, if you’re willing to do something productive and not spend the next 3 hours going from one distraction to another.
 Giving in to the terror of the PUSH feature will leave you frustrated and less able to concentrate on what’s important.
-Instead, try turning all of the notifications off, and only check your email – say twice a day – intentionally.
+Instead, try turning all of the notifications off, and only check your e-mail – say twice a day – intentionally.
 See how this works for you.
+(You can check my text about procrastination and the use od the Pomodoro Technique.)

-We all receive dozens or more emails a day.
+We all receive dozens of e-mails a day.
 But it’s just like with not answering your phone when somebody’s calling you.
-I hope you take care of those boundaries by the way ;).
-You don’t have to drop everything and read and reply to an email as soon as it’s announced in your inbox.
+I hope you take care of those boundaries, by the way ;).
+You don’t have to drop everything and take care of an e-mail as soon as it’s announced in your inbox.

 One thing that’s worth remembering about notifications is that it’s not only “push”.
 It’s also the tiny red indicator that you have 43 new e-mails waiting.
 Getting rid of that eliminates the need to immediately check what’s there.